-5 Duty to Cooperate discussions will be held with relevant bodies when relevant cross boundary or strategic issues are identified

-6 Reference copies will be made available at public venues (see Glossary).
+&lt;sup>5Duty to Cooperate discussions will be held with relevant bodies when relevant cross boundary or strategic issues are identified Reference copies will be made available at public venues (see Glossary).
 Hard copies may be made available for purchase in exceptional circumstances (e.g. where the consultee is unable to use a computer).